9 Essential Questions for Evaluating SEO Firms

 Marketers always want to highlight the outliers, so it should be noted that the results shown in the case study aren’t likely to reflect the actual metrics that you can expect to see if you were to work with the firm.

 Streamline signed up for our Standard Growth Content Marketing Service.
-Normally, we’d expect a 50% growth in organic traffic from this service over 12 months, but choose to highlight an outlier in this specific case study.
+Normally, we’d expect a 50% growth in organic traffic from this service over 12 months.
+However, we chose to highlight an outlier in this specific case study.

 5. Ask about the transparency of their progress

 At Intergrowth™, we’re firm believers in providing full transparency of everything that we’re working on.

 While many reputable SEO companies will provide transparent communications, some will not.
 Work with SEO companies who are comfortable with showing you what they’re working on.
 You should have transparency in their work and the status of all deliverables.

 6. Ask the SEO company about reporting

 Most reputable SEO providers will provide some form of reporting for ongoing relationships.
 Ask to see a sample report that they send out to clients.
 You should also ask about the primary metrics that their company reports on.

 Good SEO companies will report on metrics like backlink count, search engine rankings for high-priority keywords, and organic traffic improvements.
 Great firms will take these metrics and tie them back to revenue for your business.

 Struggling to find a reputable SEO firm?
 See how we can help.

 7. Ask about time commitment on your end